ESD.73J Materials Selection, Design, and Economics

 A survey of techniques for analyzing how the choice of materials, processes, and design determine properties, performance, and cost.
 Topics include production and cost functions, mathematical optimization, evaluation of single and multi-attribute utility, decision analysis, materials property charts, and performance indices.
 Students use analytical techniques to develop a plan for starting a new materials-related business.

 This class has no prerequisites.

-ESD.73J will be offered this semester (Fall 2017).
-It is instructed by J. Clark.
+ESD.73J will not be offered this semester.
+It will be available in the Fall semester, and will be instructed by J. Clark.

 Lecture occurs 9:30 AM to 11:00 AM on Mondays and Wednesdays in 8-205.

 This class counts for a total of 9 credits.
 This is a graduate-level class.

 You can find more information at the ESD.73 Class Site site.